Bitcoin tumbles below $40,000 as China imposes fresh crypto curbs

 Selling was exacerbated by China's announcement banning financial institutions and payment companies from providing services related to cryptocurrency transactions.
 It also warned investors against speculative crypto trading.

+"The crypto markets are currently processing a cascade of news that fuel the bear case for price development," said Ulrik Lykke, executive director at crypto hedge fund ARK36.

+"News like this can get a lot of traction and easily stir market sentiment, but they often prove of little significance in the long term," he added.

-Cryptowatchers predicted more losses ahead, noting the fall below $40,000 represented a breach of a key technical barrier that could set the stage for more selling.
+Some cryptowatchers, however, predicted more losses ahead, noting the fall below $40,000 represented a breach of a key technical barrier that could trigger more selling.

+A "widespread deleveraging" was sweeping through cryptocurrency markets, said Saxo Bank's chief investment officer, Steen Jakobsen, calling the selloff deeper and more widespread than earlier episodes.

 More importantly, investors may be shifting from Bitcoin back to gold, analysts at JPMorgan said, citing positioning data compiled on basis of open interest in CME Bitcoin futures contracts.